asia111307/tiny_journeys/README.md

 Features in progress:
 - user can see his own and other users' profiles (only logged in users)
 - user can see his own activity log
-- user can sort posts by Most commented and Most likes
+- user can sort posts by Most commented and Most liked
 - user can change his account data
 - full admin panel